Skip to main content

 1. Have each user extract the package source information and install it as an extension.

-• Share in a network folder that users can access
+• Share in a network folder that users can access.

-• Share folders on OneDrive, GoogleDrive, etc.
+• Share a folder on OneDrive, GoogleDrive, etc.

-• Publish using GitHub/GitLab or Subversion
+• Publish using GitHub/GitLab or Subversion.

-1. Change the package version in the project settings to the new version.
-For example, for "1.1.0", change it to "1.2.0".
+1. Change the Package Version in the project settings to the new version.
+For example, change it from "1.1.0" to "1.2.0".

 2. Build the package.